-The location of freestanding communication towers may be permitted under the provision of this Section.
-The intent of this Section is to provide for the appropriate location and development of communication towers to serve the residents and businesses of the city; minimize adverse visual impacts of towers through careful design, sitting, landscape and innovative camouflaging techniques; and to encourage and promote the location of new communication towers in areas which are not zoned for residential use.
-The following are regulations for telecommunication towers and antennas:
+The location of telecommunications towers may be permitted under the provision of this Section.
+The intent of this Section is to provide for the appropriate location and development of communication towers to serve the residents and businesses of the

+City; minimize adverse visual impacts of towers through careful design, siting, landscape and innovative camouflaging techniques; and to encourage and concentrate the location of new communication towers in areas which are not zoned for residential use.
+The following are regulations fortelecommunications towers and antennas:

-- (a) Height requirements. - (1) For a single user, no more than 70 feet in height; - (2) For two users, no more than 100 feet in height; and - (3) For three users, no more than 150 feet in height. - (b) Rooftop-mounted antennas.
-Rooftop-mounted communications towers and antennas may be located on any nonresidential buildings and alternative tower structures in the city so long as: - (1) Such tower or antenna is set back from any existing or planned off-site residence and separated from any residentially zoned property at least a distance equal to two times the full height of the tower and antenna, but in no event less than 100 feet; - (2) The existing freestanding nonresidential structure other than a tower on which such tower or antenna will be placed is 50 feet in height or greater and the tower and antenna will add no more than 20 feet total to the height of said existing structure; - (3) The number and location of antennas, communication towers or other receiving or transmitting devices located on a single structure that is not excessive and does not adversely affect adjacent properties and views. - (c) Safety standards.
+(a) General requirements.

+- (1) Applicable law.
+The regulations of this Section shall be applied within the constraints of the Telecommunications Act of 1996 and Section 6409 of the Middle Class Tax Relief and Job Creation Action of 2012, as well as all applicable rulings of the FCC and the Streamlining Wireless Facilities and Antennas Act of 2019, as codified in title 36, chapters 66B and 66C. - (1) Safety standards.
 To ensure the structural integrity of communication towers, the owner of a tower shall ensure that it is maintained in compliance with standards contained in applicable local building codes and the applicable standards for towers that are published by the Electronic Industries Association, as amended from time to time.
 Tower owners shall conduct periodic inspections of communication towers at least once every three years to ensure structural integrity.
-Inspections shall be conducted by a structural engineer licensed to practice in the state. - (d) Regulatory compliance.
-All towers and antennas must meet or exceed current standards and regulations of the FAA, the FCC, and any other agency of the state or federal government with the authority to regulate communications towers and antennas.
-If such standards and regulations are changed then the owners of the communications towers and antennas into compliance with such revised standards and regulations within six months of the effective date of such standards and regulations, unless a more stringent compliance schedule is mandated by the controlling federal agency.
-Tower owners shall provide documentation showing that each communication tower is in compliance with-all federal requirements.
-Evidence of compliance must be submitted every 12 months. - (e) Security.
-Communication towers shall be enclosed by decay-resistant security fencing not less than six feet in height and shall be equipped with an appropriate anti-climbing device. - (f) Lighting.
-No illumination is permitted on an antenna or tower unless required by the FCC, FAA or other state or federal agency of incompetent jurisdiction in which case the planning commission may review the available lighting alternatives and approve the design that would cause the least disturbance to the surrounding uses and views. - (g) Advertising.
-No advertising is permitted on an antenna or tower. - (h) Visual impact. - (1) Towers shall either maintain a galvanized steel finish or subject to any applicable standards of the FAA or other applicable federal or state agency, be painted a neutral color, so as to reduce visual obtrusiveness. - (2) At a tower site the design of the buildings and related structures shall, to the extent possible, use materials, colors, textures, screening, and landscaping that will blend the tower facilities to the natural setting and built environment.
+Inspections shall be conducted by a structural engineer licensed to practice in the State. - (2) Regulatory compliance.
+All towers and antennas shall meet or exceed current standards and regulations of the FAA, the FCC, and any other agency of the state or federal government with the authority to regulate communications towers and antennas.
+If such standards and regulations are changed then the owners of the communications towers and antennas into compliance with such revised standards and regulations within six (6) months of the effective date of such standards andregulations, unless a more stringent compliance schedule is mandated by the controlling federal agency. - (3) Lighting.
+No illumination is permitted on an antenna or tower unless required by the FCC, FAA, or other State or federal agency of jurisdiction, in which case the Zoning Official shall review the available lighting alternatives and approve the design that would cause the least disturbance to the surrounding uses and views. - (4) Signage.
+No signage is permitted on an antenna or tower. - (5) Visual impact. - a.
+Towers shall either maintain a galvanized steel finish or subject to any applicable standards of the FAA or other applicable federal or state agency, be painted a neutral color, so as to reducevisual obtrusiveness. - b.
+At a tower site, the design of the buildings and related structures shall, to the extent possible, use materials, colors, textures, screening, and landscaping that will blend the tower facilities to the natural setting and built environment.